Tobiscuit/tobiscuit.github.io/README.md

 ### Log

+**09/12/2020**
+> #freeCodeCamp: Redux (100%)
+> Implementing Redux, a state management framework, for our #React apps requires us to treat Redux store as the single source of truth for application state
+> Adhere to immutability: never modify state directly
+#100DaysOfCode

 **09/11/2020**
 > #freeCodeCamp: Redux (76%)
 > In #React, state is an object that represents parts of our application prone to change.
 It is similar to props but private & fully controlled by its component